simran-aro/personal-website/index.md

 **Other**  Writing , Graphic Design

-Following is some of my work, from geospatial data science, transportation planning analysis, neighborhood profiles to urban design samples.
-Contact me at arorasim@upenn.edu to connect!
+Following is some of my geospatial data science work, covering topics from transportation to housing.
+Click on every title to check out their separate project pages.

 ![bandra]({{ site.url }}{{ site.baseurl }}/images/bandra-01.jpg)